-- 13) Who will administer the recipient/awardee project(s) and provide oversight? - a.
-The primary administrator will be the Forest Service, but in some cases a 3rd party partner Administrator may be awarded in order to expedite implementation. - 14) When and how will applicants be notified if their project is selected? - a.
-We anticipate that it will take approximately six weeks after the grant application period closes to review and evaluate the projects and present the recommendations to Forest Service and USDA leadership for the final decision on selected projects.
-That final decision could take a couple of weeks.
-All selected applicants will be notified via email. - 15) How do I get paid? - a.
+- 19) Who will administer the recipient/awardee project(s) and provide oversight? - a.
+The primary administrator will be the Forest Service, but in some cases a 3rd party partner Administrator may be utilized in order to expedite implementation. - 20) When and how will applicants be notified if their project is selected? - a.
+We anticipate that it will take approximately eight weeks after the grant application period closes for final project selection decisions.
+All selected applicants will be notified via email.

+21) How do I get paid?

+- a.
 Invoices must be submitted to the Forest Service or Administrator and document all eligible expenses, including eligible match.
 The invoices and supporting documentation will be reviewed prior to reimbursement.
-Each project will also be required to provide signed TSA contracts, agreements or wood supply agreements for invoice verification. - 16) Can I use the Hazardous Fuels Transportation Assistance grant to make a profit? - a.
+Each project will also be required to provide signed TSA contracts, agreements or wood supply agreements for invoice verification. - 22) Can I use the Hazardous Fuels Transportation Assistance grant to make a profit? - a.
 No, 2 CFR 200.400 (g) states: The non-federal entity may not earn or keep any profit resulting from Federal financial assistance, unless explicitly authorized by the terms and conditions of the Federal award.
 The Forest Service will NOT explicitly authorize profit for any HFTA funds awarded.
-For example, if a trucking contract to transport material as part of an approved grant is \$10,000 and \$12,000 of reimbursement is requested for that expense in order to make a \$2,000 profit, the additional \$2,000 is not allowable. - 17) What are the reporting/documentation requirements? - a.
+For example, if a trucking contract to transport material as part of an approved grant is \$10,000 and \$12,000 of reimbursement is requested for that expense in order to make a \$2,000 profit, the additional \$2,000 is not allowable. - 23) What are the reporting/documentation requirements? - a.
 Quarterly performance and financial reporting are required. - b.
 Documentation of all eligible expenses, including match. - c.
-Quarterly performance reports will include project maps, acres treated/benefitted, green tons, MBF hauled, product type hauled, and location(s) material was hauled to. - 18) What are the audit requirements? - a.
+Quarterly performance reports will include project maps, acres treated/benefitted, green tons, MBF hauled, product type hauled, and location(s) material was hauled to. - 24) What are the audit requirements? - a.
 In accordance with 2 CFR 200 part F. Any grant recipient that expends \$1,000,000 or more of Federal funding within a fiscal year must have a single or program-specific audit conducted for that year.
 2 CFR 200 Part F.